UWIT-IAM/uw-idp-web-tests/docs/settings-and-options.md

-The tests can be run against the production environment or the test/eval environment To run the tests against production use the command line argument `--env=prod` To run the tests against production use the command line argument `--env=eval` If you do not use the `--env` flag, the tests will run against production as default.
+The tests can be run against the production environment or the test/eval environment To run the tests against production use the command line argument `--env=prod` To run the tests against eval use the command line argument `--env=eval` If you do not use the `--env` flag, the tests will run against production as default.

 ## Switching profiles